PowerCodersOrg/powercoders.org/site/content/company/_index.md

       pwc-red">CAREER DAY LAUSANNE</a>

-      If you have remote teams, you can have a remote intern. \
+      If you have remote teams and are interested in a remote intern, please check here:  \

       <a href="/city/remote-internships/" class="btn waves-effect waves-light
       pwc-red">REMOTE INTERNSHIP</a>